MihaiHMO/VSDhdp/README.md

 **Running OpenLane**
 Go to OpenaLane folder and run `make mount`
+Openlane is usign in the flow several SW tools.
+The scripts and apps used during atomic commands are located in `<OpenLane_dir>/scripts`.
+Also the OpenRoad related scripts are colected in `<OpenLane_dir>/scripts/openroad` like in the flow diagra .

 **Create/run design**
 For first time project creation: `./flow.tcl -design <design_name> -init_design_config -add_to_designs`.
 It will ensure that your configuration is the absolute minimum.